CognonicLabs/awesome-AI-kubernetes/README.md

 ---

+[Datalayer](https://github.com/datalayer/datalayer) Big Data Science on Kubernetes in the Cloud. https://datalayer.io Datalayer is building a Simple, Collaborative and Multi Cloud platform for Big Data Scientists. https://docs.datalayer.io

+---

 [Machine Learning Container Templates](https://github.com/IntelAI/mlt) from [IntelAI](http://ai.intel.com/) - mlt aids in the creation of containers for machine learning jobs.
 It does so by making it easy to use container and kubernetes object templates.

+---

 # ML that is adapted for Kubernetes